English Department Graduate Courses

 This course will analyze the “transnational” turn in literature by re-examining national borders as porous, unbounded, and ever-changing.
 Potential topics may include slavery, colonialism, and capitalism; migration and immigration; and/or circulations of literary production, consumption, and influence.
 Course topics may rotate depending on the instructor’s area of interest and expertise, and students may receive credit for the British, American, or diversity component of the core (depending on the course topic).

-This course closely examines the nature and function of sex differences in written and spoken language on a cross-cultural basis.
-While the emphasis is on spoken and written language, some attention is also paid to differences in nonverbal communication.
-The contrasts between stereotypes, about how women and men communicate, and the actual occurring patterns are carefully examined.
-The significance of different communication patterns is considered in connection with theoretical models drawn from sociolinguistics, anthropology, and psychology.
+This course closely examines the nature and function of differences in written and spoken language, and it includes a focus on diverse populations, inclusive practices, and equitable outcomes .
+While the emphasis is on spoken and written language, some attention is also paid to differences in nonverbal expressions .
+The contrasts between the rhetorical patterns of people across identity groups and cultural groups are carefully examined.
+The significance of different language patterns is considered in connection with theoretical models drawn from sociolinguistics, anthropology, and psychology.

 EN 535W.
 Writing Protest and Dissent.
 (3 Credits)